 Younger drummers need a standardized kit so they can begin to understand the motions, movements, muscle memory, and coordination when moving up to a bigger drum set.

 Some junior drum sets have poorly made hardware

 There are a lot of junior drum sets on the market that are just terrible.
 While the price is cheap, these drum sets for kids are completely flawed, in that, you will absolutely be buying a second kit relatively soon.

-These types of drum sets often do not have working lugs, feature cheaply-made hardware, contain three or less drums, and break very easily.
-You’ll often also see stripped threads, wing nuts that won’t clamp down, and a kick pedal that has little response to playing.
+These types of drum sets often do not have working lugs, feature cheaply-made hardware, contain three or fewer drums, and break very easily.
+You’ll often also see stripped threads, wingnuts that won’t clamp down, and a kick pedal that has little response to playing.

 In addition to the lower-quality materials, these drum kits often are missing drums and other parts.
 Your child will not be able to pick up the correct movement and motions, ultimately leading to re-learning once they own a real drum set.

 The cheap price tag may tempt you, but I strongly suggest sticking to the list we’ve curated for picking the perfect drum set for your child.

 When buying a drum set, it’s important to remember that these kits are not going to be totally professional-grade.
 Do not expect your son or daughter to sound like John Bonham from Led Zeppelin with these kits!

 In all seriousness, this shouldn’t be too much of a deal.
 Save the better sounding drum set for when your child is totally serious and won’t quit after playing for a few weeks.

 Don’t expect to get an amazing, quality finish with these drums.
 The drums will most likely be wrapped in cheap plastic drum wraps with a glossy finish.
 You probably won’t have very many colors to pick from.